Sanae Abdi: Political career

-She ran for the Bundestag in 2021 in a district that historically supported the Social Democrats, but had been held by the Christian Democrats since the 2013 German federal election.
-She defeated the incumbent Karsten Möring for the direct mandate.
+Abdi ran for the Bundestag in 2021 in a district that historically supported the Social Democrats, but had been held by the Christian Democrats since the 2013 German federal election.
+She defeated incumbent Karsten Möring for the direct mandate.

-In parliament, Abdi has since been serving on the Committee on Climate Protection and Energy, the Committee on Economic Cooperation and Development and the Subcommittee on International Climate and Energy Policy.
-She is also her parliamentary group's spokesperson for development policy.
+In parliament, Abdi has since been serving on the Committee on Economic Cooperation and Development and as her parliamentary group's spokesperson for development policy.
+From 2022 to 2025, she was also a member of the Committee on Climate Protection and Energy and its Subcommittee on International Climate and Energy Policy.
+In 2025, she joined the Parliamentary Advisory Board on Sustainable Development.

 In addition to her committee assignments, Abdi is part of the German Parliamentary Friendship Group for Relations with the Maghreb States.

 Within her parliamentary group, Abdi belongs to the Parliamentary Left, a left-wing movement.

 In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Abdi was part of the SPD delegation in the working group on foreign affairs, defense, development cooperation and human rights, led by Johann Wadephul, Florian Hahn and Svenja Schulze.